Addiction | 6 min read

 • Oily skin (may affect more than just the area around the nose)

-Those symptoms alone may not seem that significant, aside from the cosmetic changes caused by the condition.
+Those symptoms alone may not be significant, aside from the cosmetic changes caused by the condition.
 However, several additional dangers are a direct response to these conditions.

 Risks Of Alcoholic’s Nose